blewater/trades-vwap/README.md

 ProductID:ETH-USD VWAP:4302.451630
 ...
 ```
+### Optimization Update
+As identified by benchmarking the top bottleneck, three efficient field parsers utilizing `bytes.indexOf()` (*without malloc and internally implemented with assembly instructions by the std library*) replaced the JSON unmarshalling gorilla call thus lowering memory and I/O system demands.
+The efficiency gain is reflected in the updated benchmarking profiling below.

 # Trades -> vwap
 #### A VWAP (volume-weighted average price) calculator for streaming Coinbase trades

 #### A single consumer with multiple VWAP producers design.
-A thread listens to the Coinbase socket connection and fans-out trade unmarshalled Json trade messages to the workers' routines pool.
+A thread listens to the Coinbase socket connection and fans-out trade ~~unmarshalled Json~~ byte parsed trade messages to the workers' routines pool.
 This service employs Go's memory pool too.
 See the next section.
 Goroutines receive a queued trade quote in async fashion to generate a VWAP result for the `same product`.
 It does so by consulting the cached matching Product queue of VWAP results, so the newly generated *product VWAP* value reflects being chronologically last at the top of the previous 200 (default, the window size is configurable) VWAP data points generated before it.